carpentries-incubator/reproducible-publications-quarto/episodes/03-rmarkdown-file.md

 >> - There are only a few journal titles available.
 >>
 >>  Tips:
 >> - Always check if the template meets the most updated guidelines in the journal website.
-Since this package is maintained by a community.
-We advise to check their GitHub page [https://github.com/rstudio/rticles](https://github.com/rstudio/rticles).
+Since the rticles package is maintained by a community, we advise you check their (GitHub page][https://github.com/rstudio/rticles) for more details.
 >> - Did not find a particular template?
 You can recommend one to the community or become a contributor!
 > {: .solution}
 {: .challenge}